CSC Services joined a team of specialist staff at Dungeness Power Station to carry out a major power station maintenance programme worth around £40m.

 CSC Services specialise in planning and undertaking refurbishment programmes in time critical circumstances.
 As well as scheduling work over evenings and weekends, CSC Services can use a range of products and application methods to minimise disruption to business operations.
 Large culvert repairs can be completed using rapid set concrete spraying techniques or high build repair mortars of which CSC Services operatives have many years of experience.

-CSC Services completed similar refurbishment work during the last two outages at Dungeness Power Station, and are also currently on site at Hinkley Power Station.
+CSC Services completed similar power station maintenance and refurbishment work during the last two outages at Dungeness Power Station, and are also currently on site at Hinkley Power Station.
 For an informal discussion about any refurbishment requirements call 0191 410 3444.